tuma1n1/python-p3-pypi/README.md

 ## Conclusion

 Pip can be used to install packages from the Python Package Index.
-It gives us access to a large amount of libraries to help us develop.
+It gives us access to many libraries to help us develop.
 ***

 ## Resources